michaelb/sniprun/README.md

 - Need to read from stdin
 - Access files; sniprun does not run in a virtual environment, it accesses files just like your own code do, but since it does not run the whole program, something might go wrong. **Relative paths may cause issues**, as the current working directory for sniprun will be somewhere in ~/.cache/sniprun, and relative imports may miss.
 - No support for Windows
-- Users of other Unixes have to compile sniprun locally.
+- NixOS, MacOS users have to compile sniprun locally.
+Sniprun has not been tested on other Unixes

 ## Changelog